KBNLdataservices/public-docs-staging/index.md

 Once you have tested & previewed your contributions and you think they are OK, you can submit them (via a pull request) to the ```gh-pages``` branch of the production repo at [https://github.com/KBNLdataservices/public-docs](https://github.com/KBNLdataservices/public-docs/tree/gh-pages).

-Once your submission has been approved by the admins of the productions repo, you will see your contributions in the [https://kbnldataservices.github.io/public-docs](https://kbnldataservices.github.io/public-docs) production site.
+Once your submission has been approved by the admins of the productions repo, you will see your contributions in the  production site at [https://kbnldataservices.github.io/public-docs](https://kbnldataservices.github.io/public-docs).

 ## In summary
 **Staging, preview and test environment**